ToolkitForDart/dartrunner-demo/README.md

 See **Runner.fla**.

+### Optimization hints

+* Complex elements/filters (coulds, backgrounds, bonus, HUD shadow) have been flatten as images (right-click > Convert to Bitmap),
+* The HUD has "Cache as Bitmap" enabled to flatten the static part at runtime (symbol instance Properties),
+* The character parts (head, arm, etc.) are all vectors and have "Cache as Bitmap" enabled (on the first occurence of the element) to be cached at runtime,
+* White fade transition is achieved using a large white shape - not by fading the whole scene.

 ## Publish using Toolkit for Dart

 Toolkit for Dart (<http://toolkitfordart.github.io>) is a Flash Professional extension which will publish a FLA document into a Dart project leveraging the StageXL Dart library.